-Whatever the level of risk that your business is exposed to, you must ensure you have in place a risk management framework in place.
+Whatever the level of risk that your business is exposed to, you must ensure you have a UAE risk management framework in place.
 Our DIFC & ADGM Compliance Advisory team can provide you with the following services to ensure you are meeting your regulatory obligations:

-- ‘the tone from the top’, for example, the active involvement of the board in the risk management process, including setting the risk appetite of your organisation
+- encouraging the active involvement of the board in the risk management process, including setting the risk appetite of your organisation

-- identification of all risks relevant to your organisation
+- identifying of all risks relevant to your organisation

-- assessment of the potential impact of each identified risk and an estimate of the likelihood of occurrence of such risk
+- assessing the potential impact of each identified risk and an estimate of the likelihood of occurrence of such risk

-- controls to manage or mitigate those risks
+- providing controls to manage or mitigate those risks

 - reporting to senior management and the board.